YouTube Live is a vastly underutilized tool that should be in every marketer’s arsenal.

-They even shared a four-part series of posts with success stories from members of their gym over the years.
+They even shared a four-part series of posts with success stories from their gym members over the years.

-Then they went live for the pre-party before their official flash mob in order to build excitement.
+Then they went live for the pre-party before their official flash mob to build excitement.

-They saw an immediate increase in membership sign-ups immediately following the event.
+They saw an immediate increase in membership sign-ups following the event.
 Pretty cool, right?

 Just from sharing a big celebration, they were able to grow their bottom line and push into their 17th year with a win.

-If your audience is used to seeing a blog post from you, a Live video will come as an interruption to the pattern you’ve created.
+If your audience is used to reading your blog posts a Live video will come as an interruption to the pattern you’ve created.

-If you’re doing the same thing every time, people will get bored.
+If you’re doing the same thing every time, people get bored.

-Instead, you can catch your followers by surprise with a live stream.
+Instead, catch your followers by surprise with a live stream.

 You’ll grab their attention like never before.
-And you can provide little touches, like including the office dog in your video, to keep the momentum going.
+You can also provide little touches, like including the office dog in your video, to keep the momentum going.